by Contributing Author

 Most employees who work in the private sector are at the mercy of the employer regarding job security.
 Anyone is at risk of losing their job for any reason, such as workplace disputes or even just failing to sign a non-compete agreement NC.

-To allow yourself the best chance after job loss, make sure you understand the following are rights.
+To give yourself the best chance after a job loss, make sure you understand your rights in the following areas:

 1. Final Paycheck